mickeycj/SSD_Project_Todos/README.md

 - Create todos and set their importance.
 - Add items to each todos, and mark them as done once finished.

-## Recommendation
+## Notes
-- Optimized for screen resolution of 1440x2560.
+- Optimized for screen resolution of 1080x1920.
+- Alternate screen resolution(1440x2560) is on the 'experimental' branch.